CHPC-Training/OpenStack/README.md

 - Deploying and accessing example applications/services running within OpenStack.
 - Creating and managing resources via Terraform and GitLab.

-The idea is approach this in numerical order of the directory structure, but to get somewhat more out of this, the following order is recommended:
+The idea is to approach this in numerical order of the directory structure, but to get somewhat more out of this, the following order is recommended:
 - Sections 0, 1, 2, and 3.1.
 - Section 4 and then back to 3.2.